 In a nutshell, I took off from Okayama and spent 2 days in Matsuyama.
-Day 1 we went to city center – Matsuyama Castle Town (for the cherry blossom) and the main shopping streets; for Day 2, I visited the Dogo-onsen shopping street, Ishite Temple and Dogo park for more cherry blossom excitement.
+On day 1 we went to the city center – Matsuyama Castle Town (for the cherry blossom) and the main shopping streets; for Day 2, I visited the Dōgo-onsen shopping street, Ishite Temple, and Dōgo park for more cherry blossom excitement.
+So here we go!
+Day 1 in Matsuyama.

 Matsuyama is located at the corner of Northeast Shikoku and charmingly surrounded by the Seto Inland Sea.
 In fact, it’s a little far from the other two main cities in the country (both three hours away from Takamatsu or Okayama).
 But well, I thought my plan was perfect to hit one bird with two stones – Okayama > 3 hours train to Matsuyama > 2.5 hours ferry to Hiroshima, and then I met the most amazing cherry blossom I have ever seen.
 No complaints.

 Both rapid bus and JR trains are available @ the Okayama station.
 The costs were roughly the same, the time required was roughly the same, the level of comfortableness was also the same – basically, it’s up to your personal choice.
-If I really have to point out each method’s problem, I didn’t have to change vehicles taking buses or enjoyed higher flexibility with my traveling schedule taking the train.
+If I really have to point out each method’s problem, I didn’t have to change vehicles taking buses or enjoyed higher flexibility with my traveling schedule taking the train: Express bus Okayama – Matsuyama.

 It’s definitely a super highlight of the city.